tambatd/-Mustang_Bronco_GUI/README.md

 If you're using Mac OS and have XCode installed, you should be able to launch this app via emulation.

+## Known Issues
+1. Bottom value does not update with top increment
+2. If a decimal point value is typed into the bottom box, the increment button will add one to the ending decimal value

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)